Life in Toronto.

 Toronto currently has a construction boom because it is hosting the 2015 Pan American Games.
 The boom is dominated by condo developments and construction of games facilities.

-Figures published by Statistics Canada show that 49,400 net full-time jobs were created in the Toronto region in 2012.
-As a result of these new jobs, the unemployment rate in the Toronto region fell to 7.6% at the end of 2012.
+Figures published by Statistics Canada show that 11,000 net full-time jobs were created in the Toronto region in the 12 months to June 2014.
+As a result of these new jobs, the unemployment rate in the Toronto region is 8.2% at the end of June 2014.

 Where to Live in Toronto